How to Unclog a Bathroom SinkMay 07 / 2021

 You can also bring out the drain snake.
 If you do not have a drain snake, you can make one by unraveling a wire coat hanger and duct taping some clothe on one end.
 Hardware stores also sell handheld drain augers which can really get the work done.
 Send the end of the tool down the line and try to break apart any blockage you feel.

 Hire A Professional Plumber

-If you want to leave the work to a professional plumber, then call Rooter Hero Plumbing of Phoenix to get in touch with a live representative.
+If you want to leave the work to a professional plumbers in Sun City West, then call Rooter Hero Plumbing of Phoenix to get in touch with a live representative.
 We can have a plumber dispatched to your location as soon as within the hour.
 We are available around the clock so do not hesitate to call.